-In addition to the above, the MAT will investigate:
+In addition to the above, the MAT will investigate

-- Restructuring staffing levels across all MAT academies in order to ensure that the organisation is both financially stable (noting the financial pressures in the education sector), and as efficient as possible, providing strong 'value for money' outcomes. - The opportunities offered to expand as a Multi Academy Trust (MAT) - To work increasingly closer with other Redcar and Cleveland schools and academies to raise standards for young people across the borough. - To achieve at least an OFSTED grading of good at all MAT academies.
+- Restructuring staffing levels across all MAT academies in order to ensure that the organisation is both financially stable (noting the financial pressures in the education sector), and as efficient as possible, providing strong 'value for money' outcomes. - To work increasingly closer with other Redcar and Cleveland schools and academies to raise standards for young people across the borough. - To achieve at least an OFSTED grading of good at all MAT academies.